Georgia Senate 2026

 Jon Ossoff — Incumbent Profile

 Jon Ossoff was born in 1987 in Atlanta, Georgia, making him one of the youngest US Senators in the chamber's history when he was first elected.
 A documentary filmmaker and investigative journalist by background, Ossoff first came to national attention in the 2017 special election for Georgia's 6th congressional district, where he came close but lost to Republican Karen Handel in a massively expensive race.
-He returned to the national stage in 2020, running for the Senate seat held by appointed incumbent Kelly Loeffler, and then winning the January 5, 2021 runoff by approximately 55,000 votes — a margin of just 1.2 percentage points.
+He returned to the national stage in 2020, running against Republican incumbent David Perdue for Georgia's Class II Senate seat, and winning the January 5, 2021 runoff by approximately 55,000 votes — a margin of just 1.2 percentage points.

 Ossoff's defining strength is his ability to raise money.
 He broke fundraising records in 2020 and has maintained a robust donor base.
 His vulnerabilities entering 2026 include the state's rightward drift: Georgia gave Trump a 2.2-point margin in the 2024 presidential election, meaning Ossoff will need to outperform the top of the ticket by a significant margin to survive.
 His moderate positioning on economic issues and his constituent service record in a state with major military and business interests may provide some insulation, but the structural lean of the state makes him the most endangered Democrat in the country heading into November 2026.